-In my message Sunday I wrapped up a three week continuous story of God’s plan for us, our job to activate the plan and our need to ‘do something’ in the face of the state of the world.
+In my message recently I wrapped up a three week continuous story of God’s plan for us, our job to activate the plan and our need to ‘do something’ in the face of the state of the world.
 I reflected on week one being a Lord’s Prayer primer showing how each line of that prayer is a prayer unto itself and that it is in the present tense.
 It’s not designed to exclusively relate to the past or the future: it’s a prayer for us, today.

 In week two we reflected on the man who tore down his barns because he had become rich only to find himself not living another day.
 Live for this day, Jesus tells us.

-Yesterday I started by saying I was hopefully going to disturb every person in the congregation with my message.
+In the last message I started by saying I was hopefully going to disturb every person in the congregation with my message.
 The Gospel was Jesus saying ‘don’t store up treasurers here on earth…’ I spoke longer than usual about how in my mind we are storing up treasures like never before and they are a clear indication that as a people, a nation, a world, we have lost our minds.

 We are putting children in cages…our sovereignty has become a treasure here on earth.